Getting customers. That’s what business is all about.

 At this point, your service representative will transfer them to their sales team, and let them get to work.

-The above categories can help determine how much of a lead your leads are, but it can also help to create a lead scoring system.
+The above categories can help determine how much of a lead your leads are, but they can also help to create a lead scoring system.

 By assigning your leads numbers on a scale, you can quantitatively determine their level of interest from “indicated interest” to “ready to purchase.”